There are a number of ways you can become more knowledgeable about providing culturally responsive palliative care.

 - PEPA and Reverse-PEPA placements

 In addition to free PEPA workshops on the Palliative approach to care for Aboriginal and Torres Strait Islander healthcare providers and communities, and Culture-Centred Care Workshops, PEPA offers free supervised clinical placements to health care providers who are interested in learning about the palliative approach.
 These placements occur within a palliative care specialist service, and last for up to five days.
 These placements offer experiential learning and may include visits to an aged care facility, inpatient palliative care facility, community practice, renal or oncology unit.
 PEPA also offers Reverse-PEPA placements, which entail a specialist palliative care staff member travelling to the health provider's place of employment to facilitate learning.
 Reverse PEPA placements may be especially useful in rural settings.
 There are no fees for PEPA clinical placements or reverse-PEPA placements.
+The value of PEPA placements for Indigenous health practitioners has been demonstrated in a recent journal article.

 - CareSearch Education Section, with Whole of Workforce framework and listings of short courses and workshops, and web-based learning.